claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 Please note this is not recommended for standard use-cases.
 To do simple upgrades, please follow the [Automatic Upgrade](#automatic-upgrade) instructions.

+First enable Advanced Mode by clicking on the 'Advanced' menu in the top menu bar and enabling 'Show advanced options'.
+This will add the two new tabs 'Advanced' and 'Vendor Requests', you'll use the 'Advanced' tab for most of the rest of this document.

 If you have an older device which still contains old firmware and logic, you will first need to erase its EEPROM.
 Flashy automatically detects when this is the case and offers you the option.
 Take a look at